cunnie/docs/ghetto_raid.md

 Our NAS's performance is *severely limited by the throughput of its gigabit interface* on its sequential reads and writes.
 Our ethernet interface is limited to [~111 MB/s](http://www.tomshardware.com/reviews/gigabit-ethernet-bandwidth,2321-7.html), but our sequential reads can reach almost six times that (629MB/s).

 We can partly address that by using [LACP](http://en.wikipedia.org/wiki/Link_aggregation) (aggregating the throughput of the 4 available ethernet interfaces).

-#### CPU Bottleneck
-We notice that our CPU usage was above 90% on the sequential reads and writes, and that Calomel.org, with similar disk hardware and RAID controller (but much faster CPUs), was able to post sequential read speeds almost 3 times as fast as ours (i.e. 1532MB/s versus our 629MB/s).
-We suspect that the compression/decompression routines are only running on one core instead of eight, but we have no proof.

 #### Noise
 The fans in the case were noiser than expected, Not clicking or tapping, but a discernible hum.